pacanada/plotting-rs/README.md

 - [ ] Add reset button
 - [ ] Improve format, separate into functions
 - [ ] Handle errors without panicking
-- [ ] make it work with wasm and web (https://github.com/emilk/eframe_template/blob/main/src/main.rs)
+- [X] make it work with wasm and web (https://github.com/emilk/eframe_template/blob/main/src/main.rs)
+- [X] Deploy in secondary github page
+- [ ] Streamline the process of generating the page and fix the plotting-rs/ path

 # Run for web